 A Los Angeles jury ordered Johnson & Johnson to pay $417 million to a woman suffering from ovarian cancer linked to the use of baby powder.
 The baby powder is linked to ovarian cancer when used regularly as a feminine hygiene product.

-The company who continuously failed to warn consumers of the potential risks associated with their product has had multiple warning bells over the years.
+The company that continuously failed to warn consumers of the potential risks associated with their product has had multiple warning bells over the years.

 Eva Echeverria’s lawsuit is the largest sum awarded in a series of lawsuits filed against Johnson & Johnson.
 The $417 million dollar verdict included $68 million in compensatory damages and $340 million awarded in punitive damages.